Margin of Safety Calculator

 Using This Tool Alongside Other Value Calculators

 The margin of safety calculator is most powerful when combined with a reliable intrinsic value model.
 Start with our Graham Number calculator to get a quick intrinsic value estimate, then plug that figure in here to see your margin of safety.
+For a deeper analysis, use a DCF model and feed that present value into this calculator.

 Remember: the margin of safety is a risk-management tool, not a buy signal on its own.
 Always consider the quality of the business, the sustainability of its competitive advantage, management quality, and macroeconomic context before making any investment decision.
+This calculator assists analysis; it does not replace it.

 Frequently Asked Questions About Margin of Safety

 Not necessarily.
-A very high margin of safety can signal genuine undervaluation, but it can also mean your intrinsic value estimate is wrong, the market knows something you do not, or the stock is a value trap.
-Always investigate why a stock trades at a large discount before assuming it is an opportunity.
+A very high margin of safety can signal genuine undervaluation, but it can also mean your intrinsic value estimate is wrong, the market knows something you do not (e.g., deteriorating fundamentals), or the stock is a value trap, a company that appears cheap but continues to decline.
+Always investigate why a stock is trading at a large discount before assuming it is an opportunity.
+The margin of safety reduces risk on accurate valuations; it cannot compensate for a flawed analysis.

 For a deeper dive, read our companion article: What Is the Margin of Safety?
 A Value Investor's Guide

-Margin of safety calculator — intrinsic value vs stock price gap showing buy/hold/sell verdict
+Margin of safety calculator: intrinsic value vs stock price gap showing buy/hold/sell verdict

 Screen Stocks at Scale with Worthmap

 Apply margin of safety analysis across hundreds of stocks with Worthmap's AI-powered screener.
-Track intrinsic value estimates, portfolio positions, and real-time valuations — all in one place.
+Track intrinsic value estimates, portfolio positions, and real-time valuations, all in one place.

 Sign Up for Worthmap